 I did regular freelance shifts at BBC Radio 5 Live in Salford, mainly on their online team and 5 live Breakfast.
 I’ve also contributed some articles to The Guardian and BuzzFeed.

 I taught broadcast journalism students about online, through a mixture of practical sessions, seminar discussions, and lectures.

-I also did guest lectures and practicals about online at Salford, Blackburn and UC Oldham.
+I also did guest lectures and practicals at Salford, Blackburn and UC Oldham.

 2010-2011: Editor, Saddleworth News